 The Coast Guard removed the last keepers from Spectacle Reef Lighthouse in 1972, and a decade later the Fresnel lens was taken out and replaced with a solar-powered optic.
-The second-order, Henry-Lepaute Fresnel lens is on display at the Inland Seas Maritime Museum in Toledo, Ohio.
+The second-order, Henry-Lepaute Fresnel lens is on display at National Museum of the Great Lakes in Toledo, Ohio.

 In May 2014, Spectacle Reef Lighthouse, deemed excess by the Coast Guard, was made available under the guidelines of the National Historic Lighthouse Preservation Act “to eligible entities defined as Federal Agencies, state and local agencies, non-profit corporations, educational agencies, or community development organizations, for education, park, recreation, cultural, or historic preservation purposes.”
 When a qualified owner was not found, an online auction for the lighthouse was initiated on June 15, 2015.
 Four bidders participated in the auction, which ended on September 21 with a high bid of $43,575.
 The winning bidder was Nick Korstad, then owner of Borden Flats Lighthouse in Massachusetts.